 Brake rotors should be checked for a number of issues, including minimum thickness (as was mentioned earlier) and run-out.
 This is when the brake disc is distorted and, as a result, exhibits side-to-side or lateral movements of the rotor as it rotates a full 360 degrees.

 When this happens, the disc will start to wobble as it rotates.
-This behavior causes part of the rotor to come into contact with the pads, leading to premature damage on both components.
+This behavior causes part of the rotor to come into contact with the pads, leading to premature damage on both components as well as creating noise concerns.

 Rotor run-out can come from a number of issues, including worn-out wheel bearings, incorrect lug nut torque, a poor resurfacing job, manufacturing defects, and rust buildup between the hub and rotor.